kodecocodes/i9t/app-thinning/app-thinning.markdown

 # Chapter _: App Thinning

-Some text here because Deckle doesn't seem to work this correctly. blah blha blha blahblahblah

-## Introduction

-Recently, Apple has begun pushing developers to adopt a universal approach for building for both iPhone and iPad applications.
-Having a universal app that works across all iOS devices creates a more seamless experience for the user.
-However, as apps become more complex combined with this unification of ___ has a cost.
-Apps are now consuming a larger amount of disk space resulting in longer download times, more disk usage, and potentially more memory consumption.
+Back in the days of iOS 8, Apple began pushing developers to adopt a universal approach for building both iPhone and iPad applications into one universal application resulting in a seamless experience for the user.

+However, apps have become more complex combined with supporting numerous arhcitectures with and numerous resources specific to each device .
+As a result, apps are now consuming a larger amount of disk space resulting in longer download times, more disk usage, and potentially consuming more memory.
+And why should users download everything if the majority of users will ?

-Apple has introduced several solutions to circumvent this problem:
+Fortunately, in iOS 9, Apple has introduced several solutions to circumvent this problem:
-- **App Slicing** __hello
+- **App Slicing**: Compiling only the resources and executable architecture specific to the device an app is running on.
-- **On Demand Resources** __hello
+- **On Demand Resources**:

 Packaged together, these techniques are known as **App Thinning**.

 ## Getting Started

-Download the <a href="">Sample Project</a>.
-This is a close to final (although simple) project about to be sent to the App Store. __Name__ displays historical map sattelite overlays of different parts of California.
+In this chapter, you'll work with __Name__, which displays historical sattelite overlays over different parts of California.
+This is a close to final project about to be sent to the App Store.
 Unfortunately, the resources for this app take up a lot of space.
 You will use the App-Thinning techniques to hack and slash the end product to a more managable size.

 Open __Sample_Project.proj__.
-Select the iPhone 6 Simulator as the **scheme destination**, then build and run the application.
-Take note of the iPhone specific title image in the navigation bar.
+Select the `iPhone 6 Simulator` as the **scheme destination**, then build and run the application.

-Stop the application and change the scheme to be an iPad (any iPad type will do) and build and run the application.
-Take note of the iPad specific thumbnail images as well as the iPad specific navigation bar.
+Play around with the app for a bit.
+Tap on `Santa Cruz` and other overlays and see how the historical maps overlay with the present maps.

+[Image needed Santa Cruz -> Map]

+These overlays are created from image tiles found in `NSBundle`s and passed into a `MKTileOverlayRenderer` for drawing.
+All of this stuff is well beyond the scope of this tutorial on how to setup; think of this stuff as a black box.
+All you care about is how to make you app as small as possible to the end user. :]

 ### App Slicing

-**Note:**  It isn't best practice to have the same iPhone/iPad in images.
-However, for this particular example, having images which visually show the device will help aid in what is being displayed (and what is being ommitted).

-By default, Xcode 7 will only include the active architecture and resources on DEBUG builds.
-This speeds up the build process as there are less resources to copy over to the device or simulator.
-When switching over to a RELEASE build, all architectures will be included when you submit your IPA to the App Store.
-However, in iOS 9, Apple will now rip apart your App and separate the different architectures and resources unique to each device.
+By default, Xcode 7 will only include the active architecture and resources on `DEBUG` builds.
+This speeds up the build process as there is less content to copy over to the device or simulator.
+When switching over to a `RELEASE` build, all architectures will be packaged together (known as the fat binary that you are used to in the days of iOS 8 and earlier) when you submit your app to the App Store.
+However, in iOS 9, Apple will now rip apart your App and separate the different packages specific to each device.

-This is all done for you be default in Xcode 7 on iOS 9 provided that you follow some simple guidelines.
+Enabling App Slicing is a super easy process provided that you follow Apple's rules.

+Build the __Name__ for the iPhone 6 Simulator.
+Navigate to the products folder in the `Project Navigator` and right-click __Name__.app.
+Select `Show in Finder`.
+With Finder open, select `Debug-iphonesimulator` and then right click on the __Name__ IPA and select `Show Package Contents`

+### Executable Thinning

+### Resource Thinning with Asset Catalogs

 Asset Catalogs

-#### Transitioning PNGs into Asset Catalogs

 Build & Archive app, check out IPA size App Slicing [Theory, Instruction]